TomCarr/Interrelated_Assumptions/README.md

 "submission_scripts" were used to perform the simulations in "The implications of interrelated assumptions on estimates of divergence times and rates of diversification".

 "simulation_scripts" will provide a series of user firendly functions for performing simulations.

+"time_analyses" will provide functions for performing divergence time analyses that account for methodological assumptions